sitepark/github-project-workflow/docs/project-setup.md

 ### (📡) Publish Release

-This action is started automatically when the GitLab release is published.
+This action is started automatically when the GitHub release is published.
 This action is project type specific.
 For example, for a Maven project, the artifact is deployed to the central Maven repository.

 To create this action for the project the file `.github/workflow/publish-release.yml` must be created in the project.